mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 Testing is done to prevent regression.
 We write tests so that when we make changes in our code, we dont have to manually verify everything still works.

-Regression: return to a previous and less advanced state, condition of way of behaving.
+Regression: return to a less advanced state, condition of way of behaving.

+Code regression means that a formerly working program does not behave as it is exepcted to after you make some changes to it.

+Quiz Awnser: primary reason for writing tests is regression testing.
+Regression tests check for bugs that occur in formerly working code after you make changes somewhere in the codebase.
+Using tests to identify these bugs means we dont have to verify that everything works manually after each change.

 ### What is Minitest?